Space telescope: Advantages

 Performing astronomy from ground-based observatories on Earth is limited by the filtering and distortion of electromagnetic radiation (scintillation or twinkling) due to the atmosphere.
 A telescope orbiting Earth outside the atmosphere is subject neither to twinkling nor to light pollution from artificial light sources on Earth.
 As a result, the angular resolution of space telescopes is often much higher than a ground-based telescope with a similar aperture.
 Many larger terrestrial telescopes, however, reduce atmospheric effects with adaptive optics.

 Space-based astronomy is more important for frequency ranges that are outside the optical window and the radio window, the only two wavelength ranges of the electromagnetic spectrum that are not severely attenuated by the atmosphere.
 Since the Earth's atmosphere blocks X-rays, and also largely blocks infrared and ultraviolet radiation, telescopes and observatories such as the Chandra X-ray Observatory, the James Webb Space Telescope, the XMM-Newton observatory and the (now deactivated) International Ultraviolet Explorer are stationed above the Earth's atmosphere.

+Furthermore atmospheric refraction is proposed to be used as a lens in a so-called terrascope, or gravitational lensing for a telescope using the Solar gravitational lens, both approaches having the potential for extraordinary telescopic resolution.